FantasyPros Accuracy Award

 2. Track Positional Scarcity on the Fly

 This one is super important but also super hard.
 To measure positional scarcity, you need to track each pick – and see how it impacts the player pool.
-If there are nine QBs taken by the fourth round, that position becomes scarce.
+If there are seven QBs taken by the fifth round, that position becomes scarce.
 And QBs suddenly increase in value in your draft.

 3. Prioritize Players With Greater Upside